alexandreborges/malwoverview/README.md

       This version:

-            * Using Hybrid Analysis API version 2.4.0.
+            * It is using the Hybrid Analysis API version 2.4.0.
-            * Certificate information has been included in the Hybrid Analysis report.
+            * Includes certificate information in the Hybrid Analysis report.
-            * MITRE information has been included in the Hybrid Analysis report.
+            * Includes MITRE information in the Hybrid Analysis report.
-            * It was included an option to download samples from Hybrid Analysis.
+            * Includes an option to download samples from Hybrid Analysis.

 Version 1.5.1: